Insidiae/perpetual-testing-initiative/Round 0/log-tldr.md

 ### R0D94

 Finished the Design Patterns, Mobile Design, and Visual Style + Exploration sections of the ZTM Web & Mobile Designer course.

+### R0D95

+Finished the Motion and Microinteractions sections of the ZTM Web & Mobile Designer course.